TRULY SCRUMPTIOUS NURSERY ABSENT CHILD POLICY

-This must be on the first day of absence by 9.30am and subsequently on a daily basis.
+This must be on the first day of absence by 9.30am and subsequently daily.

 THE ROLE OF STAFF

 The staff within each room complete a register at the beginning of each morning and afternoon session.
-If parents/carers have not explained the reason for absence by 10am, the Office will ring the parent.
+If parents/carers have not explained the reason for absence by 10am, the room leader, key person or Office will ring the parent.
 If no explanation is given the Office enters this as unauthorised.

-When appropriate, practitioners raise any concerns with the Manager who takes appropriate action when absence is a concern and contacts the parents/carers to discuss attendance issues.
+When appropriate, practitioners raise any concerns with the Manager who takes appropriate action when absences is a concern and contacts the parents/carers to discuss attendance issues.